 Solar is typically a low-maintenance investment, and that's great.
-But nothing works perfectly for everyone.
-Maybe your inverter went out.
+But maybe your inverter went out.
 Maybe you just want someone to check your system out and make sure it's working properly.
 You call your installer and learn they are no longer in business.
 What then?

 You could try calling some other area installers to see if they can help.
 The problem is that it is still quite expensive for an average solar installer to send a technician out to a home they didn't originally service.